We welcome the aviation community, the general public, or our staff suggesting improvements to improve aviation safety.

 - Is it subject to periodic review?

-If the proposal is accepted, a joint industry/CASA project team may be appointed to deal with the issue.
+If we accept the proposal, we may appoint a joint industry/CASA project team to deal with the issue.

-CASA's Executive may decide the proposal does not warrant a change.
-In that case a recommendation and reasons will be given to the Standards Development manager and the originator will be notified.
+Our Executive may decide the proposal does not warrant a change.
+If this occurs, we provide recommendations and reasons to the standards development manager and we will notify the originator.